 The Company also argued that it had to discharge the grievant because her conduct violated state gaming regulations.
 The arbitrator found that, in fact, the progressive discipline system in the collective bargaining agreement complied with the state gaming regulations.

-In this case, International Representative Soldate faced a number of challenges that we can learn from as we prepare for our next case.
+In this case, UAW Staff Soldate faced a number of challenges that we can learn from as we prepare for our next case.

 - Although the Grievant had a spotless record prior to 2016, her record leading up to her discharge included several incidents that warranted discipline.
 Not only did Soldate show that the Company failed to follow the contractual progressive discipline system, he elicited testimony regarding what may have caused the change in the Grievant’s work performance.
 The Grievant lost several family members in 2016 including the aunt and uncle who raised her.
 As a result, the sole support for her family fell on her.
 Although, such testimony may not be directly relevant in this case, it appeared to generate some sympathy for the grievant.